wubinTron/one-click-deployment/steps/steps.md

 WithdrawBalance
 WitnessCreate
 WitnessUpdate
-Also could customize uploading transactions
+Also could customize uploading transactions.
+Upload jar which not related customize transaction may affect normal running
 Trading module click the next button to save the current transaction module settings.

 (3)Database module